Onward and Upward

-The "world's tallest" title passes regularly from skyscraper to skyscraper.
+The "world's tallest building" title passes regularly from skyscraper to skyscraper.
 This is one of the most competitive contests in construction.
 Architects and engineers heartily embrace the challenges of building higher, and corporations and cities are always attracted to the glory of towering over the competition.
 The current champ is the Petronas Towers in Malaysia (see sidebar in previous section).

 By all accounts, the skyscraper race is far from over.
 There are more than 50 proposed buildings that would break the current record.
 Some of the more conservative structures are already in construction.
 But the more ambitious buildings in the group are only theoretical at this time.
 Are they possible?
 According to some engineering experts, the real limitation is money, not technology.
 Super tall buildings would require extremely sturdy materials and deep, fortified bases.
 Construction crews would need elaborate cranes and pumping systems to get materials and concrete up to the top levels.
 All told, putting one of these buildings up could easily cost tens of billions of dollars.